New Jersey Lemon Law: Your Complete Legal Guide

 - Have the vehicle inspected by an independent mechanic

-Understanding the time limits for filing a New Jersey lemon law claim is critical.
+Understanding the time limits for filing a New Jersey lemon law claim is critical to preserving your rights.

 Key Time Periods